schauder/schauder.github.io/_posts/2016/2016-09-30-workbreakdownstructure-vs-backlog.md

     and often many more categories.
 This makes it nice and easy to slice and dice the elements to your likings.
 But it doesn't really help that much.
 The Backlog on the other side focuses on on single bit of information: What should we do next, a.k.a. priority.
 This again is affected mainly by: How much does it cost and what is it's value.
 Whereby the value explicitely includes things like reduced risk.
-If done right, this leads to the important stuff getting done early, so when times it up and one has to drop stuff from the scope of the project we loose only stuff of lesser importance.
-I consider that a good thing.
+If done right, this leads to the important stuff getting done early, so when time is  up and one has to drop stuff from the scope of the project we loose only stuff of lesser importance.
+    I consider that
+    a good thing.

 3. **The WBS doesn't care about value**